MohamedThoufeeq/quranmarvel/README.md

    - The language dropdown enables users to choose from a variety of translations, providing a multi-language Quran reading experience.

 4. **Arabic Text Display:**
-   - Users have the option to show or hide the Arabic text using a checkbox, providing flexibility based on individual preferences.
+   - Users have the option to show or hide the Arabic text using a clicky switch, providing flexibility based on individual preferences.

 5. **Navigation Tools:**
    - Navigation buttons (`< chapter` and `chapter >`) allow users to easily move between chapters without manually changing the dropdown selection.